Runalyze/docs/faq.rst

 Will there be a synchronisation with other platforms?
 --------------------------------------------------------
-Some day, probably.
+Yes, definitely!
 Our first concern is providing an API to work with `tapiriik <https://tapiriik.com/>`_.
-Still, there are months of work waiting for us until this is realizable.
+Still, there are some months of work waiting for us until this is realizable.
 With every new release we are getting closer to this feature.
+Current schedule for this feature is in late 2017.

 Will there be an app for smartphones?
 --------------------------------------